Charlesyyun/Charlesyyun.github.io/_pages/cv.md

 💼 Professional Experience
 ======
+* Dec 2025 - Present: Visiting Lecturer/Researcher, SpaceTimeLab, Department of Civil, Environmental and Geomatic Engineering, University College London, London, United Kingdom
+  * Focusing on agent-based human mobility modeling, spatio-temporal data mining, and artificial intelligence.

-* Apr 2025 - Present: Academic Visitor, Transport Section, Department of Civil and Environmental Engineering, Imperial College London (IC), London, United Kingdom
+* Apr 2025 - Present: Academic Visitor, Transport Section, Department of Civil and Environmental Engineering, Imperial College London, London, United Kingdom
   * Focusing on pedestrian-autonomous vehicle interaction, data- and mechanism-driven traffic modeling and optimization.
-  * Personal webpage at IC: [Dr. Yun Ye](https://profiles.imperial.ac.uk/yun.ye25).

-* Mar 2023 - Present: Associate Professor, Faculty of Maritime and Transportation, Ningbo University (NBU), Ningbo, China
+* Mar 2023 - Present: Associate Professor, Faculty of Maritime and Transportation, Ningbo University, Ningbo, China
   * Focusing on research areas such as virtual reality, human factors, traffic safety, and pedestrian-autonomous vehicle interaction.
-  * Awarded Yongjiang Talent (Young Innovative) and Top Talent by Ningbo, Yue-Kong Pao Young Top Scholar by Ningbo University (NBU).
+  * Awarded Yongjiang Talent (Young Innovative) and Top Talent by Ningbo, Yue-Kong Pao Young Top Scholar by Ningbo University.

 * Sep 2022 - Feb 2023: Senior AI Computer Vision/Image Processing Algorithm Engineer, Central Media Technology Institute, 2012 Lab, Huawei Technologies, Shenzhen, China
   * Engaged in research and applications in areas such as deep learning, computational photography, and low-level computer vision, with a focus on Tone Mapping technology research in the end-to-end HDR Vivid chain.
 The team proposed a Local Tone Mapping (LTM) algorithm based on minimalist neural networks, presenting richer colors and layers, improving contrast, enhancing image depth and details, and reducing power consumption by over 15%.
 The algorithm was highly recognized by the Vice President of the terminal product line, and was implemented in Huawei's flagship products Mate50 and P60, supporting the selling point of HDR Vivid photography features.
 The products were rated first in their debut on the authoritative DXOMARK.